xenon-middleware/xenon/doc/userguide.md

     }

-The `copy` method supports various operations such as  regular copy, a resume or an append.
+The `copy` method supports various copy operations such as a regular copy, a resume or an append.
 The `CopyOption...options` parameter can be used to specify the desired operation.
 The details can be found in the Javadoc.

 Normally, `copy` performs its operation _synchronously_, that is, the call blocks until the copy